 Sex in the Sea

-Corals have interesting sex lives.
-In a nutshell, most of them act as both male and female, producing both sperm and eggs.
-But they are attached to the seafloor.
+Just like any other animal, to make babies, coral eggs must be fertilized by coral sperm.
+But even though corals are animals, they are attached to the seafloor.
 Without the ability to move, how can they find a mate in the vast ocean?